Criminal Investigation Department: United Kingdom

 To join a CID in the United Kingdom, a police officer usually must have served in uniform for at least two years.
 From 2017 direct entry to the detective branch became possible.
 While training as a detective they are referred to as a Trainee Detective Constable (TDC) and after completing the national Initial Crime Investigators' Development Programme, typically taking around two years, they become full Detective Constables (DCs).

 There is generally no pay increment on obtaining detective status in most forces.
 Previously paid allowances such as the detective duty allowance (a small payment intended to allow officers to purchase refreshments and other similar petty cash purposes) and the plainclothes allowance (an allowance used to purchase suitable clothing) have all been withdrawn over the past few years.

 Military investigations

-The Royal Military Police (RMP), Royal Navy Police (RNP), and RAF Police all maintain a Special Investigation Branch (SIB), fulfilling much the same role as a civilian CID.
+The Royal Military Police (RMP), Royal Navy Police (RNP), and RAF Police all maintained a Special Investigation Branch (SIB), fulfilling much the same role as a civilian CID.
+These Units have all been merged into a tri-service unit called the Defence Serious Crime Unit (DSCU).
 The Ministry of Defence Police is a civilian force that provides policing services on military bases, and as such has a CID much like a territorial police force.
 The RMP SIB has regular sections and one Army Reserve section.
 To join the reserve section, a reservist must either have a regular army SIB or civilian CID background.